Key takeaways

 Here are some cases where industry leaders are helping managers become better coaches through VR-based management training programs.
 The impact of delivering management training through VR has significant benefits for the organization.

-DDI uses VR to practice giving effective feedback
+01. DDI uses VR to practice giving effective feedback

 Feedback is critical to effective coaching, healthy teams, and a strong company culture.
 Unfortunately, learning to give good feedback is often done in a live environment where it is a sink-or-swim moment.
 VR offers an exciting and safe medium to cultivate and practice this critical skill.
 In fact, such experiences are designed to simulate feedback conversations so managers can learn, practice, and self-evaluate.

-DDI recognized the power of VR and its ability to impact the management training programs they provide.
+DDI recognized the power of VR and its ability to impact the leadership and management training programs they provide.
 In one experience, learners sit across from a direct-report who is struggling to work effectively with a colleague.
 As the learners speak out loud providing their feedback to the employee, their speech, head, and hand movements are being recorded.
 Then, learners have an opportunity to watch and listen to themselves for self-evaluation, an important tactic for long-term retention of the material.

-Verizon uses VR to build empathy
+02. Verizon uses VR to build empathy

 Working through difficult conversations and having empathy for the aggrieved is an art form in communicating effectively.
 Effective coaches recognize the right ways and time to speak or listen in a way that makes others feel heard.

-At Verizon, they used VR training to help call center agents build empathy for customers on the phone.
+Verizon used VR training to help call center agents build empathy for customers on the phone.
 When agents self-evaluated, by watching the playback of what they said and did in the VR simulation, they identified where they could improve and began to understand why customers were frustrated.

 For a management training program, the same principles apply.
 In VR, leaders get to work through difficult conversations, then experience how they handled the conversation by sitting in the seat of their team member and watching the playback.
 It’s an extremely powerful way to create empathy.